stephengold/Maud/README.md

 can be used to select these modes.

 "Orbit Mode" is a scene-view camera's default movement mode.
-In orbit mode, the camera orbits the "3D cursor" -- typically visible as a small, white, 6-pointed star at the center of the view.
+In orbit mode, the camera orbits the "3-D cursor" -- typically visible as a small, white, 6-pointed star at the center of the view.
 In orbit mode, turning the camera also changes its location, making it easy to view models from many directions.

-Move the 3D cursor to a new location by clicking LMB on an object in the view: either the model or its platform.
+Move the 3-D cursor to a new location by clicking LMB on an object in the view: either the model or its platform.
-The 3D cursor doesn't attach to any object, so moving or altering objects in the scene won't affect the 3D cursor.
+The 3-D cursor doesn't attach to other objects, so moving or altering objects in the scene won't move the 3-D cursor.
-The "Cursor Tool" (selected using "View -> Scene options -> Cursor") can alter the appearance of the 3D cursor.
+The "Cursor Tool" (selected using "View -> Scene options -> Cursor") can alter the appearance of the 3-D cursor.

 "Fly Mode" is a scene-view camera's alternative movement mode.
-In fly mode, the camera disregards the 3D cursor, enabling closeups of locations the 3D cursor can't easily reach, such as the interior of a model.
+In fly mode, the camera disregards the 3-D cursor, enabling closeups of locations the 3-D cursor can't easily reach, such as the interior of a model.

 "Perspective Mode" is a scene-view camera's default projection mode, and "Parallel Mode" is the alternative.
-In Parallel Mode, the mouse wheel affects the scale of the projection without actually moving the camera.
+In Parallel Mode, the mouse wheel alters the scale of the projection without actually moving the camera.

 Standard keyboard shortcuts affecting the scene-view cameras:
- + "Numpad-1" to move (or rotate) to a horizontal view
+ + "Numpad-1" to move (or rotate) one camera to a horizontal view
- + "Numpad-5" to toggle between perspective and parallel projection modes
+ + "Numpad-5" to toggle between projection modes

 #### Score-view cameras

-Score views don't have anything analogous to the 3D cursor, but you can move the score-view camera up/down by clicking LMB where you want it to look.
+Score views don't have anything analogous to the 3-D cursor, but you can move the score-view camera up/down by clicking LMB where you want it to look.

 <a name="cgms">